UPDATED August 4, 2015

 Fast forward eight years and A LOT has changed!!!
 I’m now a downtown real estate specialist, friends with all the other downtown agents, and the demand for downtown living has spawned several new downtown apartment complexes.
 See the list below that was originally compiled by the Downtown Alliance and is continually updated by me.
 I’ve added as many phone numbers and links to websites as I could find.

 In my experience the Lavaca and King William neighborhoods are both very hot rental markets.
 Most of the multi-family rental homes are owned by landlords that never take the time to alert REALTORS® of availability.
 I’ve seen that it’s most common for landlords to place an ad on Craig’s List or simply place a “For Rent” sign in front of the house.
 I tell everyone looking for a rental in King William and Lavaca to start driving around the neighborhoods and look for the signs as that is the most likely way they’ll discover an available rental.

 It’s also my experience that individual homes available for rent are almost nonexistent.
 If and when an individual home comes available it is rented almost instantly.

 I think developers see this white hot supply and demand issue and have responded.
 The recent completion of the HemisView Apartments and Cevallos Lofts are the two most recent complexes developed to meet the need in Southtown.
-Recently ground was broken on Big Tex, the second addition to Blue Star Arts Complex.
+Recently ground was broken on Southtown Flats and Big Tex, the second addition to Blue Star Arts Complex.
 Along the Broadway corridor Pearl Brewery is continuing to see additional rental units going up as well as new developments at The Brackenridge at Midtown, The River House (next door to 12welve 2wenty1 Broadway), 1130 Broadway, 12welve 2wenty1 Broadway, 1800 Broadway, and The MOSAIC.
 South Flores is the site of Steel House Lofts (now converting to condos) and The 1010.
 Work is also quickly progressing on Agave at the corner of S. St. Mary’s and Caesar Chavez.